 Sleep is an essential part of being healthy and having a healthy immune system.
 When you are sleeping, you give your body a chance to repair itself.
 In studies, scientist found that sleep plays a critical role in healthy immune function, metabolism, memory, as well as learning.
 Not getting enough sleep can lead to reduced immune function and even increased cancer risk.
 How much sleep do you need?
 For most people, it is any where from 6-9 hours.
 Try waking up naturally without an alarm clock and see how many hours you slept for.
 This will give you a good idea of how much sleep you need.
 If you are having trouble falling asleep, try cutting back your caffeine intake by early afternoon and see how you feel.

-Kava, which is the primary ingredient in 1 Hour Break, is a plant native to the South Pacific which helps you relax.
+Kava is a plant native to the South Pacific which helps you relax.
 Sometimes when I am trying to get some sleep but my mind is racing, I take this supplement and it helps me relax.
 Unlike melatonin which makes you drowsy, this will relax you, but you can take it during the day as well.
-The effects last about an hour and it helps calm anxiety, relief stress, and helps with insomnia.
-I keep a bottle of it when I am traveling and it helps me sleep better. .
-The root is used for medicine.
 Kava is used to calm anxiety, stress, and restlessness, and treat sleep problems (insomnia).
-I’ve tried the Cinnamon flavor (taste like Big Red), Mint, Honey (a bit too herb-y for me) as well as the Original (It reminds me of my mom’s Asian Herbal Medicine).
-My personal favorites are Cinnamon and Mint. =)
+My favorite kava is VH Nutrition’s Kava Kava.
+At only $12.99 for 60 capsules, this Kava is a really good deal and works really well.

 7- Cough Drops

 If you are sick, try your best to not cough.
 Once you start coughing, you irritate the delicate lining of your esophagus, which causes you to cough even more and leading to a sore throat.
 At night, you can try to gargle with warm salty water, which can draw excess fluid from inflamed tissues in the throat, making them hurt less.
 During the day, I turn to cough drops.
-I like Ricola because they are natural and made with herbs.
-They also use orgainc farming practices and no chemical pesticides.
+I like Ricola Natural Honey Cough Drops because they are natural and made with herbs.
+They also use organic farming practices and no chemical pesticides.

 8- Wash Your Hand for 30 Seconds